DenisYaroshevskiy/algorithm_dumpster/README.md

 This is where I'm going to store all of the little bits of code that I do for personal projects.

+## License and usage

+Everything is under Apache-2 - as far as I understand it:
+"you can use it as long as you don't claim it's yours".

+I use a ton of things from other people - I tried to live links in the README:<br/>
+"this is where I took it", which I hope is good enough.

+Feel free to contact me if you have an issue with how I handled your work <br/>
+(or if you have other reasons).

 ## Algo

 Collection of mostly stl-like algorithms and some general purpose data-structures.